 How To Wire Batteries In Series

 To wire batteries in series, simply connect the positive terminal of one battery to the negative terminal of the next.
 Keep connecting them in this manner until you reach your desired voltage.
-It’s really that simple.
+It really is that simple.
 Regardless of how many batteries you connect this way, you will be left with one free positive end and one free negative end.
-So, if you have two 12-volt batteries, connecting them in series will give you a total of 24 volts.

 The positive connection on one battery that is not connected to anything will be the main positive connection for the series group.
 Then, as you would expect, the negative connection on the other battery that isn't connected to anything else is the main negative connection for the series group.